lexxmark/QtCreator-JsExtensions-Plugin/README.md

 #GalaPlugin
-QtCreator plugin which enables writting plugins using JavaScript/QML
+QtCreator plugin enables writting plugins using JavaScript/QML
 #Overview
 This plugin allows esily write simple additions to QtCreator called gala plugins (*.gala files).
 Gala plugin file is a JavaScript file with the most QtCreator API avaliable there.